A national demolition and environmental services contractor generating approximately $100M in annual revenue, operating across:

 SiteStack allowed them to:

-This created a true jobsite control plane.
+This created a jobsite control layer across internal assets and external suppliers.

 Driven by: